AgentD/diy-linux-guide/crosscc.md

 * The **--target** option is specific for packages that contain compilers and specify what system to generate output for.

-Those options take as an argument a dash seperated tuple that describtes a system and is made up the following way:
+Those options take as an argument a dash seperated tuple that describes a system and is made up the following way:

 	<architecture>-<kernel>-<userspace>